-The current status of fault detection can be checked by reading from register 0x01.
-The value in this register provides an indication of what checks are enable or disabled.
-Register 0x02 is read-only and will not provide any information about the status of fault detection.
+The status of the fault detection algorithms can be checked by reading register 0x01.
+However, register 0x02 is write-only register and does not provide any information about the status of the fault detection algorithms.
+Change in register 0x02 reflects in register 0x01 value.

 Before writing to either register 0x01 or 0x02, the user must first unlock the fault detection interface.
 This is done by writing 0x96 and 0x78 sequentially into register 0x03.
 If the unlock was successful, BIT 1 in the status register (0x3C) will be set.
-After a successful unlock it is possible to change the fault detection settings until the part is repowered.
-The fault detection setting can be saved to memory by writing address 0x01 to register 0x76 (described in Section 4.8.5).
+After a successful unlock it is possible to change the fault detection settings until the unit is power cycled.
+The fault detection setting can be saved to memory by writing address 0x01 to register 0x76 (described in Saving the configuration to EEPROM).

-Bitmasks used to enable or disable the fault detection checks as described in Table 23.
-The specific bitmask written into registers 0x01 or 0x02 will affect the operation of the fault detection.
+The Table below describes the bits used to enable or disable the fault detection checks.
+The specific bit written into registers 0x01 or 0x02 will affect the operation of the fault detection algorithm.
 Writing a bit value of 0x00 to either register will not affect the checks that are enabled or disabled.

-Table 23 Enable/Disable Bitmasks used with Registers 0x01 and 0x02
+Table 24: Enable/Disable Bitmasks used with registers 0x01 and 0x02

-Ī Bitmask Function 0x08 Accelerometer Data Consistency Fault Detection 0x10 Rate sensors Data Consistency Fault Detection
+Bit [15:0] Bitmask Value Fault Detection Algorithms 3 0x08 Accelerometer Data Consistency Fault Detection 4 0x10 Rate sensors Data Consistency Fault Detection

-4.9 Suggested Operation
+4.5.
+Suggested operation conditions